jdeluyck/kcoreorg-website/_posts/2022/2022-01-15-zfs-raidz1-to-mirror.md

 When picking raidz1 I did a *conversion-ish* from the [Synology Hybrid Raid (SHR)](https://kb.synology.com/en-uk/DSM/tutorial/What_is_Synology_Hybrid_RAID_SHR) to ZFS - single disk fault tolerance, net high storage capacity.
 I also had heard that there would be a thing like [raidz expansion](https://arstechnica.com/gadgets/2021/06/raidz-expansion-code-lands-in-openzfs-master/) in the future, so .. ok.

 Fast forward nearly two years: I need to add storage, raidz1 expansion hasn't landed yet, I find the I/O is slow with VM's (adding a [SLOG](/2021/11/15/adding-slog-zfs/) made that better), scrubbing takes forever... not ideal.

 So, perhaps, conversion to mirrors would be a way to go forward?
 But how to do this without losing my data?

 ZFS makes that really easy with snapshots and [zfs send](https://openzfs.github.io/openzfs-docs/man/8/zfs-send.8.html) - [zfs receive](https://openzfs.github.io/openzfs-docs/man/8/zfs-receive.8.html) :)

-Additionally, moving my Proxmox root off of the data disks also seemed like a Good Idea<sup>TM</sup>.
+Additionally, moving my Proxmox root off of the data disks also seemed like a Good Idea™️.

 ## Migrating the boot (EFI) partition

 Proxmox boots using [EFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) on my system.
 This means that the EFI firmware in the mainboard will go look for an [EFI system partition](https://en.wikipedia.org/wiki/EFI_system_partition) where the bootloader is stored.
 In the case of Proxmox [systemd-boot](https://www.freedesktop.org/wiki/Software/systemd/systemd-boot/) is used.

 I created a new EFI partition on both SLOG SSD's (512MB), and used the Proxmox [proxmox-boot-tool](https://pve.proxmox.com/wiki/Host_Bootloader#sysboot_proxmox_boot_tool) to format and add them to the list of partitions that it needs to keep in sync.
 This way, whenever a disk dies, you can still boot of another.